5 Plants With Silver Leaves to Make Your Garden Interesting

 A Bit About My Garden in London

-I listen to the wind rustling the trees beyond my fence, hear the planes passing overhead, watch the bees and butterflies gathering pollen and the birds flying around.
+I listen to the wind rustling the trees beyond my fence, hear the planes passing overhead, watch the bees and butterflies gathering pollen, the squirrels scuttling across tree branches, and the birds flying around.

 We used to get flocks of sparrows, but that's a thing of the past, and they seem to have deserted London, and possibly the whole of the UK a few years ago.
 Instead, nesting in the trees are blackbirds and magpies, with pigeons coming to visit.
-And now, for the first time in 2019, we even have a flock of green parakeets taking over the airways.
+And for the first time in 2019 we even had a flock of green parakeets taking over the airways.
 All very calming and relaxing.

 And then I begin to think about how I can make the garden better, and this is what got me thinking about the importance of foliage.